guardian/gateway/docs/rate-limit/configuration.md

 ## Entry: `defaultBuckets`

 The bucket entries in `defaultBuckets` are applied across all routes served by Gateway.
 Configuration for any specific route can be overridden by specifying its path in `routeBuckets`.

+### Allowing the rate limiter on specific routes only

-Rate limiting on all routes can be disabled by setting `enabled` to false.
-Routes can then be selectively allowed by setting `enabled` to `true` in the individual `routeBuckets` configuration.
+- Setting `enabled` to `false` will disable rate limiting by default on all routes.
+Rate limiting for individual routes can then be selectively enabled by setting `enabled` to `true` in the individual `routeBuckets` configuration.

+- Setting `enabled` to `true` will enable rate limiting by default on all routes.
+Rate limiting for individual routes can then be selectively disabled by setting `enabled` to `false` in the individual `routeBuckets` configuration.

+**Note:** Disabling rate limiting on a route only means that the rate limiter will not run - it does not stop the route from being accesed.

 ## Entry: `routeBuckets`